-Pumpkin seeds are packed with essential nutrients, classifying them as a superfood and traditional remedy for numerous health conditions.
-In fact, pumpkin seeds can even address parasitic infections, which affect at least 12 million Americans to some extent.
+Pumpkin seeds are packed with essential nutrients, classifying them as a superfood and traditional remedy for supporting various aspects of health.
+Some people believe pumpkin seeds may help with parasitic concerns, which affect at least 12 million Americans to some extent.

-This article explores the benefits of consuming pumpkin seeds for parasites and ways to incorporate them into a healthy meal plan.
+This article explores the potential benefits of consuming pumpkin seeds for supporting the body's defenses against parasites and ways to incorporate them into a healthy meal plan.

 [signup]